aidooonline/sabs-v2/docs/project_principles.md

 3.  **Company Self-Service:** Company Admins must have a feature to view available service packages and subscribe to or purchase them directly.

-4.  **Platform Master Key:** A hidden, hardcoded, ultimate access control mechanism must be built into the system's foundation to allow for emergency control over all accounts, including Super Admins.z
+4.  **Platform Master Key:** A hidden, hardcoded, ultimate access control mechanism must be built into the system's foundation to allow for emergency control over all accounts, including Super Admins.